dezine3/DragonFireRPG/README.md

 ## Features

-- **Character Creation**: As of now the only addional option in terms of your character is the ability to enter your name.
+- **Character Creation**: As of now the only additional option in terms of your character is the ability to enter your name.
 It defaults to Adventurer if you do not change it.
 - **Epic Quests**: There are currently three monsters to defeat.
 - **Combat System**: Engage in strategic battles against formidable foes.